ryankeleti/ega/README.md

-# en.ega.i
+# en.ega

-amateur translation (fr->en) of A. Grothendieck's EGA I.
+amateur translation (fr->en) of A. Grothendieck's EGA.
 S’il-vous plaît pardonnez-nous, Grothendieck.

+to compile, `pdflatex en.ega.main.tex` or use `make all`.

+click [here](https://ryankeleti.github.io/en.ega/en.ega.main.pdf) for a copy of the compiled version.

 work in progress. see [here](https://github.com/ryankeleti/ega) for a French transciption project.

-to compile, `pdflatex main.tex` or use `make all`

-click [here](https://ryankeleti.github.io/en.ega/en.ega.main.pdf) for a copy of the compiled version

 ## todo

-- add original page numbers in the margins here? might make it easier for people to find references if they were originally give by page number [done, use
-`\oldpage{x}`]
 - search within the .tex files for any `TODO` comments
-- examples should _not_ be italicised
 - when this is finished (?!) we should [assign a DOI ?](https://guides.github.com/activities/citable-code/)
-- make a list of the commands defined in `commands.tex` and give examples of where they are found in the original text, so that people can check this whenever translating, to ensure consistency of notation
 - update the titles to agree with [this](https://stacky.net/wiki/index.php?title=EGA_contents) ? even if not, this is a good reference for potentially unfamiliar vocabulary
 - the notes [here](https://math.berkeley.edu/~mhaiman/math256-fall18-spring19/) are extremely helpful
 - an excellent reference for math terms in French [here](http://www-users.math.umn.edu/~kwlan/documents/french-glossary.pdf)